-Font is one of the most basic foundational part of a interface design system.
+The font system is one of the most foundational parts of any interface design.

 Base Font Size

 In order to implement a good font system, the first thing is to choose an appropriate font family.
 Ant Design prefers the system default font family and then also provides a set of alternative font libraries to maintain readability for screens on different platforms and browsers and to make sure it's always user friendly, stable and professional to end user.

 @font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, 'Helvetica Neue', Arial, 'Noto Sans', sans-serif, 'Apple Color Emoji', 'Segoe UI Emoji', 'Segoe UI Symbol', 'Noto Color Emoji';

 In addition, in many applications, numbers often need to be displayed vertically.
 We set the CSS property

 We have updated Ant Design's base font size from the original 12 to 14 to ensure the best user reading efficiency on most common monitors based on display screen reading distance (50 cm) and optimal reading angle (0.3).